Dragner8/scalarm_workers_manager/README.md

-Scalarm Monitoring
+Scalarm Workers Manager
 ============

 Installation guide:
 ----------------------
 Go
 --
-To build and install monitoring you need to install go programming language.
+To build and install Scalarm Workers Manager you need to install go programming language.
 You can install it from official binary distribution:

 https://golang.org/doc/install